-This course is lays the foundation for the cognitive strategies and methodologies that form the basis of creative design practice.
-Design thinking applies to innovation across the built environment, includ-
+This course lays the foundation for the cognitive strategies and methodologies that form the basis of creative design practice.
+Design thinking applies to innovation across the built environment, including the design of products, services, interactive technology, environments, and experiences.
+Dist: TAS.